mcoetzee/udeo/README.md

 # udeo (alpha)
 Udeo is a [RxJS 5](http://github.com/ReactiveX/RxJS) based state stream container.
 It is comparable to Redux, where the store is instead modelled as a collection of state streams (one per module).
 Unidirectional data flow in Udeo is obtained with RxJS (instead of the event emitter approach of past and present Flux implementations), where each module composes its own data flow.

-The reasoning behind using RxJS for unidirectional data flow is given here **(NB: yet to be published)**: https://medium.com/@markusctz/7921e3c376a4
+The reasoning behind using RxJS for unidirectional data flow is given here: https://medium.com/@markusctz/state-streams-and-react-7921e3c376a4

 A state stream is effectively the result of reducing a stream of actions.
 It boils down to the simple flow: